plone/training/docs/mastering-plone/volto_development.md

 **Debugging React**

-A variables value can of course always printed to the developer tools console with `console.debug("var_name", var_name)`.
+A variables value can of course always be printed to the developer tools console with `console.debug("var_name", var_name)`.
 But if you want to see values inside rendered components, than this can be done by including `{var_name}`.

 If the value is an `Object`, than this is also possible by stringifiying it: